 The central portion of the retina directly opposite the lens is called the macula.
 It enables us to see fine detail and color.
-In macular degeneration, the light sensing cells of the macula malfunction and may over time cease to work.
+In macular degeneration, the light sensing cells of the macula malfunction and may over time stop working.

 Macular degeneration occurs most often in people over 60yrs old, in which case it is called Age-Related Macular Degeneration (ARMD).
-Less commonly are several hereditary forms of macular degeneration, which usually affect children or teenagers.
+Less commonly, several hereditary forms of macular degeneration, can affect children or teenagers.